 Contributor-Level 6

-The candidates should note that they will be required to register only once.
-They can apply for multiple exam through a single registration if they are eligible.
-The last date to fill basic registration details for the AIIMS Nursing 2026 is April 24.
+The candidates should note that they were required to register only once.
+They are allowed to apply for multiple exam through a single registration if they are eligible.
+The last date to fill basic registration details for the AIIMS Nursing 2026 was May 10.

 A